FAQ-Frequently Asked Questions

 * Should I play from memory on the video?

-In the piano categories, Yes!
+In the piano solo categories, Yes!
 Unless you are playing an accompaniment part/chamber/ensemble music.
 Other instruments may use music.

 * How does the judging work?